nginx/unit-docs/source/configuration.rst

        }

 You can upload the entire configuration at once or update it in portions.
-For details of configuration techniques, see :ref:`below <configuration-mgmt>`.
+For details of configuration techniques, see the :ref:`next section
-For a full configuration sample, see :ref:`here <configuration-full-example>`.
+<configuration-mgmt>`.
+For a full configuration sample, see :ref:`here
+<configuration-full-example>`.

 .. _configuration-mgmt: